-We have adopted a compensation policy pursuant to which our board members receive \$40,000 per year (\$60,000 for Lead Director), each member of the Audit Committee receives \$7,500 per year (\$15,000 for the Chair), and each member of the Compensation Committee receives \$4,000 per year (\$810,000 for the Chair), and each member of the Nominating and Corporate Governance Committee receives \$4,000 per year (\$8,000 for the Chair).
-Any compensation to be paid under this policy may be made in cash or restricted stock units at the election of each board member which must be made in the prior calendar year.
-As part of this non-employee director compensation policy, our directors may elect to receive their annual compensation (i) 100% in restricted stock units, (ii) 50% in restricted stock units, or (iii) 100% in cash and 50% in restricted stock units, or (iiii) 100% in cash and 50% in restricted stock un
+We have adopted a compensation policy pursuant to which our board members receive \$40,000 per year (\$60,000 for Lead Director), each member of the Audit Committee receives \$7,500 per year (\$15,000 for the Chair), and each member of the Nominating and Corporate Governance Committee receives \$4,000 per year (\$8,000 for the Chair).
+Any compensation to be paid under this policy may be made in eash or restricted stock units at the election of each board member which must be made in the prior calendar year.
+As part of this non-employee director compensation policy, our directors may elect to receive their annual compensation (i) 100% in restricted stock units, (ii) 50% in cash and 50% in restricted stock units, or (iii) 100% in cash.
+This policy is applicable for fiscal years commencing on January 1, 2022.